20 September 2019

-Major investment in vehicle charging and power grid infrastructure is required.
+The need for major investment in vehicle charging and power grid infrastructure.

-While EV’s at the moment offer ranges of between 300 and 600 km’s, it’s conceivable that these will increase as battery technology undergoes natural evolution.
+While EV’s at the moment offer ranges of between 300 and 600 km’s, it’s conceivable that these will increase as battery technology evolves.
 Range anxiety will become less of an issue.
 However, recharging speeds (even at super fast charging rates of 15 minutes) will be an irritation.

 Practicalities of charging Electric Vehicles